 Keywords: 3D circle reconstruction, traffic sign reconstruction, ellipse fitting

-A part of our project was the task of reconstructing a 3D circle based on its projection on several camera images.
-Assuming I have several 2D ellipses representing the projection of this 3D circle taken from different positions, I want to find the 3D circle that matches the projections as good as possible.
-Several papers are available for this problem but some of them either require additional knowledge, such as the circle’s base plane, or are very scientific, requiring a lot of time to understand it.
-The method I present on this page is based on the following paper:
+A part of our project was the task of reconstructing a 3D circle based on its (elliptical) projection on several camera images.
+Assume you have several 2D ellipses representing the projection of this 3D circle taken from different positions, you want to find the 3D circle that matches the projections as good as possible.
+Several papers are available for this problem, but some of them either require additional knowledge, such as the circle’s base plane, or are very scientific, and are too complex for a simple engineer to understand them.
+In the end, I used the method presented in the paper referenced below:

 Soheilian, B.; Brédif, M., “Multi-view 3D Circular Target Reconstruction with Uncertainty Analysis”, ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Vol. 2, Issue 3, pp 143-148, 2014